Attitude Era: The Brothers of Destruction (The Undertaker and Kane)

 At SummerSlam in 1996, The Undertaker became embroiled in a feud with his former manager Paul Bearer.
 During the course of their conflict, Bearer threatened The Undertaker with the threat of revealing his "secret", calling him a "murderer", and accusing him of killing his parents and brother.
 In the weeks that followed on Raw, Bearer revealed that Kane was actually still alive and that Bearer had an affair with The Undertaker's mother, which produced Kane, meaning Bearer was Kane's biological father.
-Kane officially debuted at Badd Blood: In Your House, interfering in the inaugural Hell in a Cell match between Undertaker and Shawn Michaels.
-Following a series of taunts from Bearer and Kane, who cost him the WWF Championship at the Royal Rumble, Undertaker, who had previously stated that he would never fight his own brother, agreed to face Kane at WrestleMania XIV.
+Kane officially debuted at Badd Blood: In Your House, interfering in the inaugural Hell in a Cell match between The Undertaker and Shawn Michaels.
+Following a series of taunts from Bearer and Kane, who cost him the WWF Championship at the Royal Rumble, The Undertaker, who had previously stated that he would never fight his own brother, agreed to face Kane at WrestleMania XIV.
 The Undertaker won the match at WrestleMania and proceeded to win the first ever Inferno Match the following month at Unforgiven.

-Kane then teamed with The Undertaker's rival Mankind, and they won the Tag Team Championship on two occasions.
-In the interim, Kane would win the WWF Championship from Stone Cold Steve Austin during a First Blood main event match at King of the Ring 1998, which was preceded by a Hell in a Cell match between Mankind and The Undertaker that Undertaker had won, but Kane lost the title to Austin the following night on Raw.
+Kane then teamed with The Undertaker's rival Mankind, and they won the WWF Tag Team Championship on two occasions.
+In the interim, Kane would win the WWF Championship from Stone Cold Steve Austin during a First Blood main event match at King of the Ring 1998, which was preceded by a Hell in a Cell match between Mankind and The Undertaker that The Undertaker had won, but Kane lost the title to Austin the following night on Raw.
 A few weeks later, thanks to the influence of The Undertaker, Kane turned on Mankind.
 Following the conclusion of this storyline, The Undertaker and Kane united to form a tag team that became known as The Brothers of Destruction.
 In late 1998, The Undertaker turned on Kane and realigned himself with Paul Bearer, both wrestlers executing a double turn in the process.
-Now a heel and proclaiming himself as the "Ministry of Darkness", Undertaker began taking a more macabre and darker persona, claiming that a "plague of evil" was coming to the WWF.
+Now a heel and proclaiming himself as the "Ministry of Darkness", The Undertaker began taking a more macabre and darker persona, claiming that a "plague of evil" was coming to the WWF.
 During the weeks that followed, he reignited his feud with Stone Cold Steve Austin, whom he blamed for costing him the WWF title.
-At Rock Bottom: In Your House, Austin defeated the Undertaker in a Buried Alive match with the help of Kane, writing him off of WWF television for a month.
+At Rock Bottom: In Your House, Austin defeated The Undertaker in a Buried Alive match with the help of Kane, writing him off of WWF television for a month.
 As a result, The Corporation had Kane committed to an insane asylum.
 Kane was then forced to join The Corporation in order to stay out of the insane asylum.
 He was later betrayed by them and thrown out of the faction.
 A 12-minute match between The Undertaker and Stone Cold Steve Austin drew a 9.5 rating on June 28, 1999.
 It stands as one of the highest-rated segment in Raw history.
-The match was fought for the WWF World Heavyweight Title, and was won by Austin.
+The match was fought for the WWF Championship, and was won by Austin.